GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 	<img src="/assets/blog/20200829/jocget.png">
 </div>

-In this instance, a client makes 2 separate requests: the first is a simple REST call to `/api/v1/canvas` to get the entire canvas in JSON form that displays to the user, the second to `/api/v1/canvas/ws` is used to establish a WebSocket connection and signal that it's ready to receive other players' moves.
+In this instance, a client makes 2 separate requests: the first is a simple REST call to <span class="evidence">/api/v1/canvas</span> to get the entire canvas in JSON form that displays to the user, the second to <span class="evidence">/api/v1/canvas/ws</span> is used to establish a WebSocket connection and signal that it's ready to receive other players' moves.

 <div align="center">